herronisland/herronisland.github.io/Notes.md

 vi home/committees/chart.html

+Some nice CSS edits for Tables in the chart.html page.

 There are a lot of sub files linked to from the chart page, each one needs to get updated depending on which committees are active.
+Some linking to the board/board.html page, which could be expanded in the future.